viniciushisao/timesheet-android-app/README.md

 This code shows only *wireframes* and focus on the background architecure.
 It is ready to receive any other format of design because it is implemented in the most simple way.

+## Issues
+I have seen some issues when clicking fast on save new item and sometimes when opening the app it cannot retrieve the latest item to set the new status.
+I took a quick look into it and maybe it is due the handling of the backpressure on room database.
+Need to ivestigate a further more.